 Air travel can be stressful.
-Throw a toddler with a mind of their own into the mix, and you have a recipe for disaster.
-But, it doesn’t have to be difficult to fly with little ones.
-I see many parents in airports who make it harder than it has to be.
-With some advance planning and a well-stocked bag, you and your munchkin can soar with confidence.
-Here are some common mistakes people make when flying with toddlers that you will want to avoid.
+Throw a toddler into the mix, and you have a recipe for disaster.
+But, usually, parents make it harder than it has to be.
+Travel with confidence on your next flight by avoiding these 8 common mistakes when flying with toddlers and learn what you should do instead!

 Mistake #1: Not Burning Off Energy

 Toddlers have an endless amount of energy.
 Traveling doesn’t change this.
 And no one wants to be stuck on a plane with a 4-year-old who’s bouncing off the walls.